-The CREATE program seeks proposals to develop, and experimentally test, systems that use crowdsourcing and structured analytic techniques (STs) to improve analytic reasoning.
+The CREATE program sought to develop, and experimentally test, systems that use crowdsourcing and structured analytic techniques to improve analytic reasoning.
 These systems will help people better understand the evidence and assumptions that support—or conflict with—conclusions.
 Secondarily, they will also help users better communicate their reasoning and conclusions.

 The CREATE program is envisioned as a 4.5-year effort that is intended to begin in September 2016.
-Phase 1 of the program will last 20 months, Phase 2 will last 17 months and Phase 3 will last 17 months.
-Multiple Phase 1 awards are anticipated.
+Phase 1 of the program lasted 23 months, Phase 2 will last 17 months and Phase 3 will last 14 months.

 Performers (Prime Contractors)